Candidate SWG Draft

 Conformance Class Abstract Test Suite (Normative)

-NOTE: Ensure that there is a conformance class for each requirements class and a test for each requirement (identified by requirement name and number)
+NOTE Ensure that there is a conformance class for each requirements class and a test for each requirement (identified by requirement name and number)

 A.1.
 Conformance Class A